 Rastas and Jews share beliefs about Old Testament redemption, the mystical properties of hair, and symbols like the Star of David and Lion of Judah.
 Both also share a history of slavery and persecution.
 Through Donisha’s quest, we recall the slavery of the Hebrews in Egypt, the transport of African slaves to the Caribbean, the persecution of Rastafari in Jamaica and Jews in European and Arab lands.
 Rastas identify with the Israelites’ exile in Babylon.
-Both Rastas and Jews have long struggled to feel safe and at home.
+Both Rastas and Jews have long struggled to be safe and at home.

 With Donisha we also delve into the music that expresses both people’s suffering and joy.
 Marley, a musical prophet like King David, was deeply inspired by David’s psalms, He adapted the ancient Hebrew laments against Babylon into reggae protest and freedom lyrics, and brought reggae music beyond Jamaica to people on every continent in the world.
 Reaching for Zion is a musical journey featuring Bob Marley’s songs, as well as other reggae, Israeli, Ethiopian, Native American, and World Beat music.